doc-metrix/memory-node/README.md

 // returns null
 ```

-To return all devices and their associated specifications,
+To return all devices and their associated metric documentation,

 ``` javascript
 metrics.dget();